dkaslovsky/textnote/README.md

 $ textnote archive
 ```
 generates an archive file for every month for which a note exists.
-For example, an archive of the January 2021 notes, assumning the default configuration, will have the form
+For example, an archive of the January 2021 notes, assuming the default configuration, will have the form
 ```
 ARCHIVE Jan2021